jfo/weblog/content/post/wasm.md

 preamble with the magic number and version number does.

 You'll also notice `(;0;)`, which is a comment that `wasm2wat` has inserted to help with identifying the memory address of the global declaration.
-See thatit is referred to in the `export` section as `0`.
+See that it is referred to in the `export` section as `0`.
 Globals are always referred to by their memory address in the order they were declared, so you could see how this would become unwieldy with a lot of them.
 If you run `wat2wasm` on this output,